 A phantom limb is a vivid perception that a limb that has been removed or amputated is still present in the body and performing its normal functions.
 Amputees usually experience sensations including pain in the phantom limb.

-Studies suggest that 90 to 98% of patients suffer from phantom limb right after amputation or loss of the limb.
+Studies suggest that between 90 and 98% of amputee patients suffer from phantom limb right after amputation or loss of their limb.
 Removal of parts other than the limbs may also cause phantom sensations.
-For example, removal of an eye or a breast or a tooth extraction can cause phantom perceptions.
+For example, removal of an eye, breast, or tooth can cause phantom perceptions.
 People born without a limb can also experience such phantom sensations.

 This phantom limb phenomenon has been found to be caused by the changes occurring in the cortex of the brain following amputation of a limb.
-It has been found that the brain continues to receive signals from the nerve endings that originally supplied signals to and from the missing limb.
-It is also thought to be caused by the brain rewiring itself and rearranging sensory information to adjust to the changes in the body.
+Moreover, it appears that the brain continues to receive signals from the nerve endings that originally supplied signals to and from the missing limb.
+Phantom limb is also thought to be caused by the brain rewiring itself and rearranging sensory information to adjust to the changes in the body.

-In many patients, the phantom body part is perceived for a few days or weeks after loss or removal of the part, while in others the phantom may persist for years after amputation.
+In many patients, the phantom body part is perceived for a few days or weeks after loss or removal of the part.
+Comparatively, others may experience phantom limb pain that may persist for years after amputation.

-Patients suffering from this syndrome perceive that the amputated limb is still present and functioning as usual.
-In many cases, patients experienced a range of sensations in the phantom limb.
+Patients suffering from phantom limb pain perceive that the amputated limb is still present and functioning as usual.
+In many cases, these patients will experience a wide range of sensations in the phantom limb, some of which include: